 If this sounds stupid, it’s because it is.
 Rebooting your campaigns should not be a viable solution to getting your ads to perform, but it is.
 It’s as though Facebook’s ad delivery algorithm sometimes turns into a bipolar robot who huffs glue when you’re not looking.
 Once brain damage sets in, there’s no turning back.
 The only way to fix things is to toss your campaign in the incinerator and begin anew.

-I hate trying this technique because it’s so blunt and unscientific, but sometimes it’s exactly what needs to be done.
+I hate trying this technique when I see my Facebook ads not working because it’s so blunt and unscientific, but sometimes it’s exactly what needs to be done.

 Tip #14: Be Human

 This is the least concrete but most important concept.
 Ads that are pushy, gimmicky, or disrespectful won’t get results.
 Even if they do, do you really want to be that type of marketer?

 If you aren’t sure how your ads will be perceived, show them to a friend, your mom, your boyfriend… anyone who’s a reasonable human being.
 Ask them how the ads make them feel.
 For bonus points: tell your friend that the ads were created by someone else.
 You’ll get much more objective feedback.

 If your ads consistently get negative feedback from others, keep working at it.
 No one got great overnight!

 Facebook Ads Not Working?
 All You Really Need To Know Are These 5 Points

 Hopefully, the points above give you some new ways of solving things if you find your Facebook ads not working.
 But if it all seems like too much, remember that there are only five things you need to be successful with Facebook ads: